The deadline to submit work for volume 8 is March 1, 2015.

 Missouri State University’s stance on creative works as academic research can be accessed at the following link: http://www.missouristate.edu/longrangeplan/

-When emailing the electronic version of your paper to the editor for submission, the Reason/Subject line of the email must read "LOGOS Submission."
-Additionally, the file name should be the title of the work as it is to appear in publication.
+- When emailing the electronic version of your paper to the editor for submission, the Reason/Subject line of the email must read "LOGOS Submission."

 - Submissions should normally be no longer than 10,000 words.